rachana-paudel/AWS_Solution_Architect/EBS Instance Storage/README.md

 #### EBS( Elastic Block Storage) Volume

-+ It is an network drive that we can attach to our instance while they run
++ Network Drive Attachment: EBS volumes can be attached to running EC2 instances as network drives.

-+ we cannot attach 1 EBS to 2 or more EC2 instance but we can attach 2 or more EBS to a single instance
++ Single Instance Attachment: Each EBS volume can only be attached to a single EC2 instance at a time, but multiple EBS volumes can be attached to a single instance.

-+ EBS allows us to store(persist) data even after the termination of ec2 instance
++ Data Persistence(store): EBS allows data to persist even after the termination of the associated EC2 instance.

-+ They can only be mounted(making a file system available for access in a particular location within a directory tree) to one ec2 instance at a time ( at the CCP level)
++ Mounting: EBS volumes can only be mounted(making a file system available for access in a particular location within a directory tree) to one ec2 instance at a time ( at the CCP level)

-+ They are bound to specific availability zone
++ Availability Zone Binding: EBS volumes are bound to specific availability zones within a region.

-+ It is like a network USB stick where we can take from one computer and attach to another computer but it is not a physical usb it is network usb
++ Analogous to Network USB Stick: It is like a network USB stick where we can take from one computer and attach to another computer but it is not a physical usb it is network usb

-+ Free tier provide 30 GB of free EBS storage of type General purpose SSD or magnetic per month
++ Free Tier Offering: The AWS Free Tier provides 30 GB of free EBS storage of General Purpose SSD or Magnetic types per month.

-+ I might be a bit of latency to communicate between two computer but the speed is high to detach from an ec2 instance and attached to another one
++ Latency vs. Speed: While there might be some latency in communication between computers, detaching and attaching EBS volumes to different EC2 instances is generally fast.

++ Inability to Attach Across AZs: EBS volumes cannot be attached across different availability zones within a region. for eg: EBS volume in us-east-1a cannot be attached to us-east-1b

++ Snapshot Requirement for Migration: To move an EBS volume across availability zones, it needs to be first snapshot, as it's not directly copied.
+Then we area able to move a volume across from different AZ